valeth/wanikani-breeze-dark/README.md

 Then copy content of the generated `out.css` into a new Stylish theme.

 > NOTE: If you are using Chromium/Chrome use the Mozilla format import.

+Check the `screenshots` directory for some screenshots of the theme.